Arts and Humanities Research Council Doctoral Training Partnership (AHRC)

 Eligibility

-To be eligible, a good honours degree at First Class or Upper Second Class or a masters with Distinction is required.
+To be eligible a good honour degree at 1st Class or Upper 2nd Class and a Masters with Merit or Distinction is required.
 Applicants already holding doctoral qualifications should not apply.
 The final funding decision will be made by the SGSAH and AHRC.

 To be classed as a Home student, applicants must meet the following criteria:

-If a student does not meet the criteria above, they will be classed as an international student.
+If a student does not meet the Home criteria, they will be classed as an international student.

-UKRI have stipulated that the maximum percentage of students recruited each year against each organisation’s training grants who can be International is 30%.
+UKRI have stipulated that the maximum percentage of students recruited each year throughout Scotland, against each organisation’s training grants who can be International is capped at 30%.

 Subject eligibility

-Architecture, Computer science, Design manufacture & engineering management, English, History, Law, Marketing, Languages, Speech & language therapy, Journalism
+Architecture, Computer science, Design manufacture & engineering management, English, History, Journalism, Languages, Law, Marketing, Speech & language therapy

 Levels eligibility